codegods/blogit/docs/SET_UP.md

 }
 ```

-Set `MYSQL_PASSWORD` field to your mysql password and `FLASK_SECRET_KEY` should be a randomly generated cryptographically secure key with a minimum length of 16.
+Set `MYSQL_PASSWORD` field to your mysql password and `FLASK_SECRET_KEY` should be a randomly generated, cryptographically secure key with a minimum length of 16.
 To generate a good and random secret key use the following program:

 ```python
 import secrets